Troop500/troop500.github.io/pages/families.md

 	- Purple Fleur de Lis
 	- Patrol Badge *We will provide this for you, and will change depending on your patrol within the troop
 - Purple neckerchief, with lime green edging           *We will provide this for you
-- BSA Scout belt (some pants and shorts have a "built in" belt)
+- SA Scout belt (some pants and shorts have a "built in" belt)
 - Scout Uniform Pants or zip-off pants (uniform shorts for summer)

 You will also need to purchase a Scout Handbook for Girls.  *This is provided for all girls that are crossing over from Cubs